sudarshan-s-harithas/SERP-Swarm-Embeded-Robotic-Platform-/README.md

 A wide range of robots can be built such as Bluetooth controlled RC car, Obstacle Avoider, Line Follower, Gesture Controller Robot, Maze solver etc.

-Here Bluettoth controller RC car and obstacle avoider robots have been built using SERP for demonstration purpose.
+Here Bluetooth controller RC car and obstacle avoider robots have been built using SERP for demonstration purpose.